Kamran-Afzali/Kamran-Afzali.github.io/_posts/neuro_data.md

 We will cover:

-+ Image transformations
++ Segmentation

-+ Head motion correction
++ Motion correction
++ Slice Timing Correction
++ Realignment
++ Coregistration
 + Spatial Normalization
 + Spatial Smoothing

-#### Image Transformations
+#### Segmentation (sMRI)

-Ok, now let’s dive deeper into how we can transform images into different spaces using linear transformations.

-Recall from our introduction to neuroimaging data lab, that neuroimaging data is typically stored in a nifti container, which contains a 3D or 4D matrix of the voxel intensities and also an affine matrix, which provides instructions for how to transform the matrix into another space.

-Let’s create an interactive plot using ipywidgets so that we can get an intuition for how these affine matrices can be used to transform a 3D image.

-We can move the sliders to play with applying rigid body transforms to a 3D cube.
-A rigid body transformation has 6 parameters: translation in x,y, & z, and rotation around each of these axes.
-The key thing to remember is that a rigid body transform doesn’t allow the image to be fundamentally changed.
-A full 12 parameter affine transformation adds an additional 3 parameters each for scaling and shearing, which can change the shape of the cube.

-Try moving some of the sliders around.
-Note that the viewer is a little slow.
-Each time you move a slider it is applying an affine transformation to the matrix and re-plotting.

-Translation moves the cube in x, y, and z dimensions.

-We can also rotate the cube around the x, y, and z axes where the origin is the center point.
-Continuing to rotate around the point will definitely lead to the cube leaving the current field of view, but it will come back if you keep rotating it.

-You’ll notice that every time we change the slider and apply a new affine transformation that the cube gets a little distorted with aliasing.
-Often we need to interpolate the image after applying a transformation to fill in the gaps after applying a transformation.
-It is important to keep in mind that every time we apply an affine transformation to our images, it is actually not a perfect representation of the original data.
-Additional steps like reslicing, interpolation, and spatial smoothing can help with this.
+Segmentation is the process by which a brain is divided into neurological sections according to a given template specification.
+This can be rather general, for example, segmenting the brain into gray matter, white matter and cerebrospinal fluid, as is done with SPM’s Segmentation, or quite detailed, segmenting into specific functional regions and their subregions, as is done with FreeSurfer’s recon-all, and that is illustrated in the figure.
+Segmentation can be used for different things.
+You can use the segmentation to aid the normalization process or use it to aid further analysis by using a specific segmentation as a mask or as the definition of a specific region of interest (ROI).

-#### Motion Correction (fMRI only)
+#### Motion Correction (fMRI)

 Now let’s put everything we learned together to understand how we can correct for head motion in functional images that occurred during a scanning session.
 It is extremely important to make sure that a specific voxel has the same 3D coordinate across all time points to be able to model neural processes.
 This of course is made difficult by the fact that participants move during a scanning session and also in between runs.

 Motion correction, also known as Realignment, is used to correct for head movement during the acquisition of functional data.
 Even small head movements lead to unwanted variation in voxels and reduce the quality of your data.
 Motion correction tries to minimize the influence of movement on your data by aligning your data to a reference time volume.
 This reference time volume is usually the mean image of all timepoints, but it could also be the first, or some other, time point.
 Head movement can be characterized by six parameters: Three translation parameters which code movement in the directions of the three dimensional axes, movement along the X, Y, or Z axes; and three rotation parameters which code rotation about those axes, rotation centered on each of the X, Y, and Z axes).

 Motion correction tries to correct for smaller movements, but sometimes it’s best to just remove the images acquired during extreme rapid movement.
 We use Artifact Detection to identify the timepoints/images of the functional image that vary so much they should be excluded from further analysis and to label them so they are excluded from subsequent analyses.
 For example, checking the translation and rotation graphs for a session shown above for sudden movement greater than 2 standard deviations from the mean, or for movement greater than 1mm, artifact detection would show that images 16-19, 21, 22 and 169-172 should be excluded from further analysis.
 The graph produced by artifact detection, with vertical lines corresponding to images with drastic variation is shown below.

-#### Slice Timing Correction (fMRI only)
+#### Slice Timing Correction (fMRI)

 Because functional MRI measurement sequences don’t acquire every slice in a volume at the same time we have to account for the time differences among the slices.
 For example, if you acquire a volume with 37 slices in ascending order, and each slice is acquired every 50ms, there is a difference of 1.8s between the first and the last slice acquired.
 You must know the order in which the slices were acquired to be able to apply the proper correction.
 Slices are typically acquired in one of three methods: descending order (top-down); ascending order (bottom-up); or interleaved (acquire every other slice in each direction), where the interleaving may start at the top or the bottom.
 (Left: ascending, Right: interleaved)

 Slice Timing Correction is used to compensate for the time differences between the slice acquisitions by temporally interpolating the slices so that the resulting volume is close to equivalent to acquiring the whole brain image at a single time point.
 This temporal factor of acquisition especially has to be accounted for in fMRI models where timing is an important factor (e.g. for event related designs, where the type of stimulus changes from volume to volume).

 #### Realignment
 Realignment usually uses an affine rigid body transformation to manipulate the data in those six parameters.
 That is, each image can be moved but not distorted to best align with all the other images.
-Below you see a plot of a “good” subject where the movement is minimal.

-Realignment is the preprocessing step in which a rigid body transformation is applied to each volume to align them to a common space.
+Below you see a plot of a “good” subject where the movement is minimal.Realignment is the preprocessing step in which a rigid body transformation is applied to each volume to align them to a common space.
 One typically needs to choose a reference volume, which might be the first, middle, or last volume, or the mean of all volumes.
 Let’s look at an example of the translation and rotation parameters after running realignment on our first subject.

 Don’t forget that even though we can approximately put each volume into a similar position with realignment that head motion always distorts the magnetic field and can lead to nonlinear changes in signal intensity that will not be addressed by this procedure.
 In the resting-state literature, where many analyses are based on functional connectivity, head motion can lead to spurious correlations.
 Some researchers choose to exclude any subject that moved more than certain amount.
 Other’s choose to remove the impact of these time points in their data through removing the volumes via scrubbing or modeling out the volume with a dummy code in the first level general linear models.

 #### Coregistration
 Motion correction aligns all the images within a volume so they are ‘aligned’.
 Coregistration aligns the functional image with the reference structural image.
 If you think of the functional image as having been printed on tracing paper, coregistration moves that image around on the reference image until the alignment is at its best.
 In other words, coregistration tries to superimpose the functional image perfectly on the anatomical image.
 This allows further transformations of the anatomical image, such as normalization, to be directly applied to the functional image.
 The following picture shows an example of good (top) and bad (bottom) coregistration of functional images with the corresponding anatomical images.
 The red lines are the outline of the cortical folds of the anatomical image superimposed on the underlying greyscale functional image.

 #### Normalization

 Every person’s brain is slightly different from every other’s.
 Brains differ in size and shape.
 To compare the images of one person’s brain to another’s, the images must first be translated onto a common shape and size, which is called normalization.
 Normalization maps data from the individual subject-space it was measured in onto a reference-space.
 Once this step is completed, a group analysis or comparison among data can be performed.
 There are different ways to normalize data but it always includes a template and a source image.

 The template image is the standard brain in reference-space onto which you want to map your data.
 This can be a Talairach-, MNI-, or SPM-template, or some other reference image you choose to use.
 The source image (normally a higher resolution structural image) is used to calculate the transformation matrix necessary to map the source image onto the template image.
 This transformation matrix is then used to map the rest of your images (functional and structural) into the reference-space.

 There are several other preprocessing steps that involve image registration.
 The main one is called spatial normalization, in which each subject’s brain data is warped into a common stereotactic space.
 Talaraich is an older space, that has been subsumed by various standards developed by the Montreal Neurological Institute.